QLJX/LIO_PanoramicLiDAR/README.md

-# LiDAR-Inertial Odometry for Self-built Panoramic LiDAR
-## with Dynamic Re-Initialization and Enhanced Point-Plane Matching
+# LiDAR-Inertial Odometry for Self-built Panoramic LiDAR With Dynamic Re-Initialization and Enhanced Point-Plane Matching

-**[Work in Progress]** This repository contains the implementation of the LIO framework tailored for our **custom-developed panoramic LiDAR system**.
+**[Work in Progress]** This repository contains the implementation of the LIO framework tailored for our **self-built panoramic LiDAR system**.

-> **📢 NOTICE:** The source code and datasets will be made publicly available upon the acceptance of our paper in **IEEE Transactions on Instrumentation and Measurement (IEEE TIM)**.
+> **📢 NOTICE:** The source code will be made publicly available upon the acceptance of our paper.
 >
 > If you are a reviewer, thank you for your time and interest!